Adam Starr

 Pro Bono Work

 Adam maintains an active pro bono practice.
 He has successfully tried numerous cases on behalf of domestic violence survivors, obtaining restraining orders against their perpetrators.
+Read Adam's recent article for the Oregon Association of Defense Counsel's The Verdict where he writes about his experience partnering with Legal Aid Services of Oregon (LASO) to handle Oregon Family Abuse Prevention Act (FAPA) restraining orders.

 Education and Background